“The mathematics of structure, as spoken

 hewn from binary dust…”

-Binary Dust is a long-term (since 1993) project which combines Astrophysics and Music — I studied Astrophysics (BSc) and Computer-Music (MMus), created courses in Electronic Music at Glasgow University and worked at the Jodrell Bank Radio Observatory in Radio Astrophysics.
+Binary Dust represents a long-term (since 1993) series of works which combine Astrophysics and Music — I studied Astrophysics (BSc) and Computer-Music (MMus), created courses in Electronic Music at Glasgow University and worked at the Jodrell Bank Radio Observatory in Radio Astrophysics.

 It explores whether there are musical equivalents to the curvature of spacetime — a modern interpretation of ‘Music of the Spheres’ into an ‘Acoustic Cosmology’.